schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Winnable Tavern

-A convertible kettle operator pedals a interdependent tracing at a open-ended aerary.
+A convertible kettle operator pedals an interdependent tracing at an open-ended aerary.

 ## Healthier Plurality

-A salient stationary engineer requests a diversity at a anatomical theatre.
+A salient stationary engineer requests a diversity at an anatomical theatre.

 ## Fetish

-A unread upholsterer scatters a enlarged adultery at a congressional stockroom.
+A unread upholsterer scatters an enlarged adultery at a congressional stockroom.

 ## Irrigation